alexako/rubberducky/README.md

           | "a" | "b" | "c" | ... | "x" | "y" | "z"
 <number> := "0" | "1" | "2" | "3" | ... | "8" | "9"
 ```

+Keywords:
+-`PROGRAM` - Indicates beginning of the program
+-`BEGIN` - Indicates the beginning of a block
+-`END` - Indicates the end of a block

 ####Sources:
 Appel, Palsberg.
 "Modern Compiler Implementation in Java, Second Edition".
 2002